monicacrespo/bootcamp-backend-student-rest-api-rentals/rest_api_rentals/README.md

       Front End "Holiday house details" page:
       ![HouseDetails](02-detalle-casa.png)
    3. Add a review: Name and review.
 Each time you add a new review, the date is generated automatically. (must)
-   4. Add an endpoint for the login.
-The login workflow is implemented using cookies. (challenge)
+   4. Add an endpoint for the login. (challenge)
    5. Add an endpoint to update the detail of a listing. (challenge)

 4. Also, implement the following funcionality: